flutter/website/src/data-and-backend/json.md

 are dependencies that are not included in our app source code&mdash;they are only used in the development environment.

-To add the packages run `flutter pub add`:
+To add the dependencies, run `flutter pub add`:

 ```terminal
 $ flutter pub add json_annotation dev:build_runner dev:json_serializable